Default Page Header Imagee

 “This incident is a timely reminder that you should never leave cooking unattended, a fire can start in a matter of seconds and the consequences can be severe.”

 Greater Manchester Fire and Rescue Service (GMFRS) is urging members of the public to avoid being careless in the kitchen as it can cost lives.
-More kitchen fire safety advice can be found here.
+More kitchen fire safety advice can be found on our webpage.

 Residents should ensure that they know what to do in the event of a fire, whether it’s in their own flat or somewhere else in the building.
 If you have a fire in your flat you should stay safe by getting out, staying out and calling the fire service on 999.